 There are 1000 things to worry about when setting up your small business but one of the most important things is to operate legally in the country.
-Here is a list of small business laws all SMEs should know of when operating in India.

 It’s always good to have basic legal knowledge when running a business.
 Here are some major small business law categories that you need to take care of regardless of the type of business you are running.

 Company Formation Laws